Experiment

 Statistical design

-While configuring a draft, you can set baseline completion, minimum detectable effect (MDE), significance level, and statistical power so the sample size planner estimates how many starters you need per arm.
-After the run, the dashboard compares arms to the control (first variant) with confidence intervals, lift, and diagnostics for uneven traffic split.
+While configuring a draft, you can set baseline rate, minimum detectable effect (MDE), significance level, and statistical power so the sample size planner estimates how many starters you need per arm.
+After the run, the dashboard compares arms to the control (first variant) on the primary metric, with confidence intervals, lift, Bonferroni-adjusted significance, and diagnostics for uneven traffic split.

 Operator workflow

-1. Create an experiment on a channel with variant weights.
+- Create an experiment on a channel with variant weights and a primary metric.

-2. Start the run—the SDK assigns variants as users resolve.
+- Start the run.
+The SDK assigns variants as users resolve.